 Single-wrapped bread retains quality in the freezer for up to a month.
 For a longer storage period, like a couple of months, you need to double wrap it.

-Please remember that bread will never spoil in the freezer, but after like half a year, its quality might be noticeable worse than when you first froze it.
+Please remember that bread will never spoil in the freezer, but after like half a year, its quality might be noticeably worse than when you first froze it.

 How To Thaw and Reheat Bread